 IRICoR, From today’s research to tomorrow’s therapies

-Over the past ten years, IRICoR has helped five research projects reach the clinical phase.
-Two of them became a reality as a result of the creation of the following companies: ExCellThera and SpecificiT.
+Over the past ten years, IRICoR has supported several research projects through to the clinical stage.
+Two of these have resulted in the creation of the following companies: ExCellThera and Epitopea.

 UM171: a major breakthrough in oncology